This content provides information for sellers whose accounts have not yet been activated for Managed Payments.

 If your account is already activated for Managed Payments, please use this eBay Customer Service page.
 The information here will be updated soon.

 Returns gives the buyer the opportunity to return the item if ,for example, it doesn’t fit or they simply don’t like it.
 Many buyers only make purchases from sellers that offer a returns policy.
-So having a returns policy can give you a competitive advantage returns can be your competitive advantage.
+So having a returns policy can give you a competitive advantage.

 Did you know that a free refund can increase conversion lift from your listings by up to 25%*?